Shazi-dani/smart_tech_v1/README.md

 #### Reason for issue
 Template blocks of this page was misplaced.
 #### Issue Resolved

+Template blocks of this page was misplaced and i rearranged them.

 ![WhatsApp Image 2024-12-10 at 2 52 51 PM](https://github.com/user-attachments/assets/c53bb8c9-ec9b-489e-9942-70de5060823f)

 ## 404, 505 Pages